yogyogi/QRCoder-implemented-in-ASP.NET-Core/README.md

 This repository is made for anyone who wants to generate QRCodes in their [ASP.NET Core](https://www.yogihosting.com/category/aspnet-core/) Application.

+I have also explained the full working of the codes at - [How to easily implement QRCoder in ASP.NET Core using C#](https://medium.com/free-code-camp/how-to-easily-implement-qrcoder-in-asp-net-core-using-c-10c4aa857e84)

 Star this respository and Enjoy Coding!